 Your recipient should click the Add to your Nextcloud button.
-On the next screen your recipient needs to enter the

-URL to their Nextcloud server, and then press the return key.
+On the next screen your recipient needs to enter the URL to their Nextcloud server, and then press the return key.

-Your recipient has to take one more step, and that is to confirm creating the federated cloud share link by clicking the Add remote share button.
+Your recipient has to take one more step, and that is to confirm creating the federated cloud share link by clicking the Accept button.

-Un-check the Share Link checkbox to disable any federated cloud share created this way.
+Un-check the Share link checkbox to disable any federated cloud share created this way.